Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Experimental Details and Additional Results

 \item \textbf{Static exponential graph.} \cite{ying2021exponential} Each node $i$ is connected to nodes whose distances are powers of two, i.e., $(i\pm 2^p) \bmod n$ for integer $p \ge 0$ up to $\lfloor \log_2(n/2) \rfloor$.
 This design introduces logarithmic shortcut links while maintaining deterministic sparsity, improving the spectral gap compared with the ring topology.

 \item \textbf{Grid graph.} Nodes are arranged on a $\sqrt{n}\times\sqrt{n}$ two-dimensional lattice, where each node connects to its four orthogonal neighbors (up, down, left, right) with periodic boundary conditions.
 This structure is widely used to model spatially local communication and resembles decentralized sensor or mesh networks. \item \textbf{Erd\H{o}s--R\'enyi random graph.} \cite{beveridge2016best} A stochastic topology where each undirected edge between any pair of nodes is independently included with probability $p \in (0,1)$.
 The resulting graph $\mathcal{G}_{\mathrm{ER}}(n,p)$ is connected with high probability when $p > \frac{\log n}{n}$, and exhibits an expected node degree of $(n-1)p$.
 This topology captures random and dynamic communication patterns often observed in large-scale or unreliable networks. \item \textbf{Random geometric graph.} \cite{boyd2005mixing} Nodes are uniformly sampled from the unit square $[0,1]^2$, and an undirected edge is established between any two nodes whose Euclidean distance is less than a given radius $r=0.3$.
-Formally, the adjacency satisfies $\mathcal{V}_{\mathrm{RGG}} = \{(i,j) \mid \|x_i - x_j\|_2 \le r\}$.
+Formally, the adjacency satisfies $\mathcal{E}_{\mathrm{RGG}} = \{(i,j) \mid \|x_i - x_j\|_2 \le r\}$.
 This topology captures spatial locality in communication and is commonly used to model wireless or sensor networks, where connectivity depends on physical proximity rather than explicit node indices.
-When $r = \Theta\left(\sqrt{\frac{\log n}{n}}\right)$, the graph is connected with high probability. \item \textbf{Custom graph $\mathcal{G}_\lambda=(\mathcal{V},\mathcal{E}_\lambda)$.} (Section~\ref{sec:topology_design}) \end{enumerate} Next, we consider the fisrt set of randomly generated node weights given by
+When $r = \Theta\left(\sqrt{\frac{\log n}{n}}\right)$, the graph is connected with high probability. \item \textbf{Custom graph $\mathcal{G}_\lambda=(\mathcal{V},\mathcal{E}_\lambda)$.} (Section~\ref{sec:topology_design}) \end{enumerate} We use prescribed heterogeneous weight vectors to control the level of weight imbalance: $\lambda_A$ and $\lambda_B$ for the $16$-node experiments, $\lambda_C$ for the $32$-node experiments, and $\lambda_D$ for the $64$-node experiments.
+All weight vectors are generated once and kept fixed across all random seeds and topology comparisons.
+The weight ratios increase from $7.3$ to $20$ and $50$ in the larger-scale settings.

 The corresponding communication topology $\mathcal{G}_{\lambda_A}=(\mathcal{V},\mathcal{E}_{\lambda_A})$ generated based on these weights is shown in the Figure~\ref{fig:topology_1}.